Yellow Stool & Abdominal Pain: 11 Causes Explained In-depth

 Some yellow foods can cause your stool to become yellow.
 These foods usually don’t trigger abdominal pain, but you should consider them whenever you experience yellow stool.

-Review what you ate before the appearance of yellow stool.
+Review what you ate before the appearance of the yellow stool.
 You may find some of the below foods that cause yellow stools:

 • Sweet potatoes.